 With this combination of capability and simplicity, you would expect the IBM Network Station to cost a lot.
 Yet, one of its most important business advantages is its low cost - both in its starting price and total cost of ownership.

-For running the business applications of today and tomorrow at the desktop, it's the IBM Network Station.
+For running today's and tomorrow's business applications at the desktop, it's the IBM Network Station.